omicscodeathon/neurovar/README.md

 <br>
 <br>

 The tool is also registered at SciCrunch.org.

 **RRID:** SCR_025640

 ## License
 **License :** Artistic license 2.0

 ## Citation

 Hiba Ben Aribi, Najla Abassi and Olaitan I. Awe.
 NeuroVar: A Genetic Expression and Variation data visualization tool for Neurological diseases’ biomarkers.
 Zenodo. https://doi.org/10.5281/zenodo.13375646.
 RRID: SCR_025640.

+## Reporting Issues
+To report an issue please use the issues page (https://github.com/omicscodeathon/neurovar/issues).
+Please check existing issues before submitting a new one.

+## Contribute to Project
+You can offer to help with the further development of this project by making pull requests on this repo.
+To do so, fork this repository and make the proposed changes.
+Once completed and tested, submit a pull request to this repo.

 ## Contributors

 Hiba Ben Aribi,  Faculty of Sciences of Tunis, University of Tunis El Manar, Tunis, Tunisia  (Developer - Writer).

-Najla Abassi, Pasteur Institute of Tunis,, Tunisia  (Developer - Writer).
+Najla Abassi, Pasteur Institute of Tunis, Tunisia  (Developer - Writer).

-Olaitan I. Awe, African Society for Bioinformatics and Computational Biology (ASBCB), South Africa.
+Olaitan I. Awe, African Society for Bioinformatics and Computational Biology (ASBCB), Cape Town, South Africa.